markbarnes/sermon-browser/sb-includes/readme.txt

 * Optimisation: Several other minor bug fixes.

 = 0.22 =
-* Added: Four new Bible =s: ASV, KJV, YLT and WEB (in addition to ESV)
+* Added: Four new Bible versions: ASV, KJV, YLT and WEB (in addition to ESV)
 * Added: Support for = 2 of the 1PixelOut Audio Player
 * Optimisation: Two minor bug fixes.